C1oover/nix-config-mjm/services/README.md

 These modules are much more opinionated than those in upstream NixOS.
 They're specifically configured to serve my own needs.

-## Ingress and OpenTofu provisioning
+## Ingress and infra provisioning

 Services can also define things that affect state outside just the host running the service, things like:

 - Ingress (Caddy) reverse-proxy vhost configuration
-- Anything that needs to be provisioned with OpenTofu, primarily Vault approles and policies
+- Anything that needs to be provisioned with Pulumi, primarily Vault approles and policies

 The [ingress](ingress/) service will use the `nodes` parameter [dippy](../packages/dippy) provides to get all of the vhost configuration from all the nodes and merge them together.
 It will then use that to generate the Caddy configuration.
-Similarly, when creating the OpenTofu configuration, OpenTofu resources and Vault services and policies are merged together to produce the full configuration.
+Similarly, dippy will infra-related config from all of the hosts and use it when creating resources with Pulumi.

-The [Vault support](../modules/tofu/vault.nix) is particularly nice, as it's smart about assigning policies to the hosts running the corresponding services, without having to explicitly declare which hosts those are.
+The Vault support is particularly nice.
+It's smart about assigning policies to the hosts running the corresponding services, without having to explicitly declare which hosts those are.

 ## State and impermanence